-For developer's intimate with the details of their rendering pipeline, this information may be sufficient to directly identify the cause of the hazard.
-However, the following approaches may help quickly refine the cause and fix for identified hazards.
+For developers intimate with the details of their rendering pipeline, this information may be sufficient to directly identify the cause of the hazard.
+However, the following approaches may help refine the cause and fix for identified hazards.

-From Access info information
+Debugging Using Access info information